-As a percentage of total revenue, U.S. sales declined to 32% (restated) for the first three months of 2003 as compared to 42% for the first three months of 2002.
-Export sales to Asia rose as a percentage of total revenue, from 23% in the first three months of 2002 to 32% (restated) in the first three months of 2003.
-Export sales to Europe were approximately flat when comparing both fiscal periods, both in absolute and percentage terms.
+As a percentage of total revenue, U.S. sales were 32% (restated) for the first nine months of 2003 as compared to 41% for the first nine months of 2002.
+Export sales to Asia rose as a percentage of total revenue, from 28% in the first nine months of 2002 to 37% (restated) in the first nine months of 2003.
+Export sales to Europe were approximately flat when comparing both nine-month fiscal periods in percentage terms.

-During the first quarter of 2003 (and after the restatement discussed in Note 14), total units sold increased by four percent and average selling price decreased by seven percent when compared to the first quarter of 2002.
-The decrease in average selling price was primarily due to price declines associated with the downturn in the semiconductor and PLD markets and product mix.
+The 23% decline in revenue for the quarter ended on September 30, 2003 (after the restatement discussed above) as compared to the comparable prior year quarter is attributable to units sold since average selling prices only declined slightly.
+The nine percent decline in revenue for the nine months ended September 30, 2003 (after the restatement discussed above) as compared to comparable prior year period is attributable to units sold since there was no significant change in overall average selling prices.
+During the periods discussed, average selling prices declined for SPLD products generally and for certain CPLD products which were offset by changes in product mix.
 Although selling prices of mature products generally decline over time, this decline is at times offset by higher selling prices of new products.
 Our ability to achieve revenue growth is in large part dependent on the continued development, introduction and market acceptance of new products.
 See "Factors Affecting Future Results."